odennav/icinga-monitoring-alerting-system/README.md

 Next, open a web browser on your local system and navigate to `192.168.10.1/icingaweb2/setup`.

-Enter token created earlier and click `Next`.

-Simply follow the guided installation process.
+Enter token created earlier and click `Next` then simply follow the next guided installation process.

 Below is a list of screen names followed by any required information: